wighawag/tutorial-hardhat-deploy/README.md

 You will also see that some files have been created in the `deployments/rinkeby` folder.

-Most notably you'll see the `deployments/rinkeby/Token.json` which contains the information about your deployed contract, including the addres, abi but also the solidity input used to create it.
+Most notably you'll see `deployments/rinkeby/Token.json` which contains useful information about your deployed contract, including the address, abi, and the solidity input used to create it.

 You can then verify it using sourcify or etherscan.